 So in other words, we’re not counting the local 7-11 with a video poker machine as a casino.
 The neighborhood bar with a few video poker machines, or the corner gas station with a few slot machines aren’t considered casinos by the Nevada Gaming Commission, and thus, aren’t counted here.

 (Related: How many casinos are in Nevada?)

 There is no official record of the number of casinos within the exact city limits of Las Vegas, so we have to go off of the reported figures as determined by the Nevada State Gaming Control Board, which is a pretty good source considering they have authority over the ownership, games, licenses, and everything else to do with casinos and gambling in Nevada.

-There are 171 casinos in Clark County, as of January 1, 2016, according to the Nevada State Gaming Control Board.
+There are 172 casinos in Clark County, as of January 1, 2017, according to the Nevada State Gaming Control Board.
 (This is up exactly 1 casino from 2016, but down 4 from the 176 casinos in Clark County in 2015).
 For those of you unaware, Las Vegas is in Clark County, as are the gambling destinations of Mesquite, and Laughlin, Nevada.
-This 171 figure also includes the casinos in nearby Primm.
+This 172 figure also includes the casinos in nearby Primm.
 Overall, Clark County has roughly 2 million people, and encompasses all of Southern Nevada.

 87% of the state’s gambling revenue comes from casinos in Clark County, Nevada, and 57% of the state’s gambling money comes from the Las Vegas Strip.

 (Related: How many casinos are on the Las Vegas Strip?)